GeoStat-Framework/GSTools/examples/09_spatio_temporal/README.rst

 Spatio-Temporal Modeling
 ========================

-Spatio-Temporal modelling can provide insights on time depending processes like rainfall, air temperature or crop yield.
+Spatio-Temporal modelling can provide insights into time dependent processes like rainfall, air temperature or crop yield.

 GSTools provides the metric spatio-temporal model for all covariance models